Course summary

 Who is this course aimed at?

 This course is aimed at adults working with young people and children, who want to begin to develop some counselling skills and knowledge.
 It is appropriate for those working directly with children and young people in education or other settings such as youth work, health, or social care.
-It is also the entry course for those wishing to pursue the Postgraduate Diploma, which is a nationally accredited psychotherapeutic counsellor education programme.

 Award